Who is DJ Steele?

 I earned my Bachelor of Science degree in Forestry from the University of Georgia.
 The summer before graduation I had a summer job cruising timber in Lake City, Florida.
 The company would drop me off in a remote area of swamps and timber land (before cell phones) and my job was to walk through the forest and collect data.
 One morning while cruising timber, I discovered the body of a young man.
 It was that event which lead to my job with another timber company after graduation.
 That's another story for another time.
 I was one of the first female foresters hired in the private sector where I worked in the timber industry for over twenty years.
 Now you know I go way back.

-Prior to writing my own thriller, I edited five award-winning thrillers for my husband, also a thriller writer.
+Prior to writing my own thrillers, I edited seven award-winning thrillers for my husband, also a thriller writer.
 Writing does not flow naturally from my hands.
 I have a lot of ideas for stories, but how to write ninety-plus thousand words to complete a novel is like learning to play golf and spending the entire time in the sand trap.
 After I finally finished my first novel, I decided I had fulfilled my obligation to write a story about a real life hero in a fiction story.
 Yet, there is always something in my brain pushing me back to the keyboard.

 Why a picture of an orange Harley Davidson Sportster 883?